 Seeing From God's Perspective

 These things we also speak [Paul, the apostle, specifically; the ministry in its widest application] not in words which man's wisdom teaches but which the Holy Spirit teaches, comparing spiritual things with spiritual.
 But the natural man does not receive the things of the Spirit of God, for they are foolishness to him; nor can he know them, because they are spiritually discerned.
-But he who is spiritual judges all things, yet he himself is rightly judged by no one. (verses 13-15)
+But he who is spiritual judges all things, yet he himself is rightly judged by no one.
+(I Corinthians 2:13-15)

 True wisdom, brethren, is the result of human reason coupled with revelation.
 But even true wisdom will result only if a person believes what God says.
 Then, you see, the person has the opportunity to see God.
 And it is hidden from those who put their faith in human wisdom.